This section details the various ways of installing and compiling Mayavi.

 Requirements for manual installs¶

-If you are not using full, ready-made, scientific Python distribution, you need to satisfy Mayavi’s requirements (for a step-by-step guide on installing all these under windows, see below).
+If you are not using a full, ready-made, scientific Python distribution, you need to satisfy Mayavi’s requirements.
+However, depending on your installation procedure, these requirements may be automatically done for you (see the following sections).

 Mayavi requires at the very minimum the following packages: